 Perfoliate Tinker’s Weed, Fever Root, Wild Coffee, Feverwort, Common Horse Gentian, Late Horse Genetian

 The above distribution map for Triosteum perfoliatum is from the USDA Plants Database.
 The map on Plants of the World Online doesn’t show near the range but maybe it will when updates are made.
 The species is a North American native and has not been introduced in other countries (as far as the maps show).
 The species could also be more widespread than what the maps show.

-I found this neat species growing in the woods on a friend’s while wildflower hunting on May 10 (2020).
+I found this neat species growing in the woods on a friend’s farm while wildflower hunting on May 10 (2020).
 I didn’t know what it was so I took LOTS of photos so I could make a positive ID.
 Later on, I uploaded the photos on iNaturalist and found out it was Triosteum perfoliatum.
 Common names include Perfoliate Tinker’s Weed, Fever Root, Wild Coffee, Feverwort.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
-I just like growing, photographing and writing about my experience.
+I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.